WHO WE ARE

 Small companies join the100, inc. to grow their business by learning from experienced business leaders and examining the policies of high-profile, long-standing firms.
 Larger companies join the100,inc. to share their knowledge and meet fellow executives without obligation or a major commitment.
 They all join the100, inc. for the opportunity to be panelists at our Executive Events, to take in casual weekly lunches and share some laughs at our quarterly Member Socials!
 Members also enjoy the opportunity for direct collaborations, owner-to-owner promotion and a full-time Member-to-Member liaison.

-created for business owners, by business owners,
+created for business owners, by business owners, to

 est. January 1, 2016 | Fargo, North Dakota